CodeBear801/tech_summary/tech-summary/papers/mapreduce.md

 <img src="resources/pictures/mapreduce_arch.png" alt="mapreduce_arch" width="600"/>
  <br/>

+- Master: gives tasks to workers; remembers where intermediate output is
+- M Map tasks, R Reduce tasks
-- User's input data be recorded in GFS, and be split into several parts
+- Input stored in GFS, be split into several parts, 3 copies of each Map input file
 - One copy of user's program into master, others are workers.
-Tasks contains M map tasks and R reduce tasks
+Tasks contains M map tasks and R reduce tasks.
+All computers run both GFS and MR workers
+- **many more input tasks than workers**
+- Master gives a Map task to each worker, then hands out new tasks as old ones finish
 - For each worker, when he get map task, he will handle one of the split.
 Map will pass key-value in data into Map() and buffer result in the memory
-- Result from map will be buffered into disk, and this will consider there will be R reducers, so will distribute them into R parts
+- Map worker hashes intermediate keys into R partitions, on local disk(Think about What's a good data structure for implementing this?)
+- **no Reduce calls until all Maps are finished**
+- master tells Reducers to fetch intermediate data partitions from Map workers
+- Reduce workers write final output to GFS (one file per Reduce task)

 - Reducer will get data for its part, sort data and send (key, a list of value) into reducer function
-- When map reduce finished, will aggregate all result or go to next step

 ## Questionnaire